fatma2123456/CLASSIFYING-RESPIRATORY-DISEASES-FROM-X-RAYS/README.md

-# Chest Disease Detection by X-ray
+# Classifying Respiratory Diseases from X-rays
  <ul>
         <li><a href="#what-is-chest-disease-detection">What is Chest Disease Detection by X-ray?</a></li>
         <li><a href="#datasets-used">Datasets Used in This Project</a></li>